deeean/spark-ar-killer/README.md

 # spark-ar-killer
-This program using when Spark AR is not responding or memory leak.
+This program is used when Spark AR is not responding or memory leak.